AlonsoBTech/AWS-Project-Two-Tier-Architecture/README.md

 ## <a name="what-is-being-created">🔋 What Is Being Created</a>

-What we will be creating:
+What we will be creating and using:

 - VPC
 - VPC Subnets